shankar4/Atherosclerosis/Statistics/statics.md

 This is a quick reference for various related concepts.
 Fletcher et al. (1988) is a well written book that describes these concepts in a simple-to-understand style.
+This covers most of the material in Chapter 3.

 From a 2 x 2 table of Test Vs Disease, Se or Sn - Sensitivity ( or True Positive Rate) = TP/ (TP+FN); (1 -Specificity) is the False Positive Rate, where Sp (specificity) = TN/ (TN + FP).
 Hence False Positive Rate = FP/(TN + FP).
 For diabetes, a blood sugar level of >180 mg% would be highly specific and a level > 70 mg% would be highly sensitive.
 Goal is to find the appropriate cutoff with good Sn and Sp. *My interpretation: Poor Sn can kill; poor Sp can upset the pt*.
 High Sn is good for mass scrrening and for initial screening of a diagnostic workup (when a great many possibilities are being considered).
 It is most useful when the test result is negavie.
 High Sp is used to 'rule-in' a diagnosis taht has been suggested by other data.
 It is most useful when the test result is positive.
 One would perform a tissue assay with high Sp before starting cancer therapy to avoid the harm of unnecessary physical, emotional, or financial consequences.